seibelsh/sgamesolver/docs/source/defining_games_example_simple_stochastic_game.rst

         to transition to the corresponding states.
         As all transitions are deterministic
-        (in each row: value 1 in one phi column, value 0 in the other phi columns), the phi columns can be replaced by a columns called "to-state".
+        (in each row: value 1 in one phi column, value 0 in the other phi columns), the phi columns can be replaced by a column called "to_state".
         The resulting table looks as follows.

         =======  ========  ========  ====  ====  ========